 Therefore, Christians should NOT accept this or any other pagan religious customs (astrology, consulting mediums, etc.) that are expressly forbidden in the Word of God: “You shall not….tattoo any marks on you: I AM the LORD.”
 (Lev 19:28)

-[See list of “abominable practices” in Deut 18:9-14] Should one really justify these practices for Christians today?
+See the list of “abominable practices” in Deuteronomy 18:9-14.
+Should one really justify these practices for Christians today?
 God forbid!
-Then why would you justify tattoos?]
+Then why would you justify tattoos?

 God is not a fuddy-duddy.
 He forbids pagan practices because they are harmful to us.
 They open doors to the demonic.
 We need to repent of any and all heathen practices and rid our homes of pagan religious objects.
 The Israelites lost the battle at Ai because of an “accursed thing” hidden in the camp!
 Joshua was not even aware of this infringement, yet they lost the battle.
 (Joshua 7:10-12)

 Throughout my ministry, I have seen where the enemy has used “accursed things” to keep Christians from victorious living.
 Religious pagan objects can give the demons legal access into the lives and homes of Christians.
 Indeed, one of the things the Lord told me to do soon after I first became a Christian was to throw out the Buddhist paraphernalia!
 After obeying and filling my home with the praise of God, a demon which my young son had seen, left the premises!

 UNDER GRACE NOT LAW